-For the Fall 2019 semester, we offer the following classes, all of which can be found on page 27 of SCC's Fall 2019 Schedule of Classes:
+For the Spring 2023 semester, we offer the following classes, all of which can be found in SCC's online Spring 2023 Schedule of Classes.

-Taught by Professor Roberta Tragarz, English 270 introduces students to the study of literature for children, emphasizing the history, trends, issues, and evaluation of all major genres: picture books, poetry, drama, traditional literature, non-fiction, and fiction, including full-length works.
+Taught by Professor Nidzara Pecenkovic, English 270 introduces students to the study of literature for children, emphasizing the history, trends, issues, and evaluation of all major genres: picture books, poetry, drama, traditional literature, non-fiction, and fiction, including full-length works.

-Taught by Professor Will Lennertz, English 271 presents students with a selection of world masterpieces from the beginnings of writing through the 1600s.
+Taught by Professor Nidzara Pecenkovic, English 272 presents students with a selection of world masterpieces from the Renaissance to the present day.
 Literary works are studied in historical context for artistic form, influence on their and others' cultures, and general contribution to modern and contemporary thought.

 English 278, Women's Literature (Ticket #20142, H-118, 11:50am-1:15pm, TTh)